-Bachelor in Paradise's Brendan Morais Apologizes After Deleting Boast About the "Wrong Reasons" - E!
+Bachelor in Paradise's Brendan Morais Apologizes After Deleting "Wrong Reasons" Boast - E!
 Online

-Bachelor in Paradise's Brendan Morais is finally having a change of heart.
+Bachelor in Paradise's Brendan Morais is having a change of heart.

 After appearing to relish in the drama that he caused this week on the ABC dating show through his relationship with Pieper James, the standout from Tayshia Adams' season of The Bachelorette is finally apologizing.